 - Coordinate activities of field staff and farmers

 - Track harvest and growing activities in real time

 The company is also at the point of establishing a Semi Autotrophic Hydroponic Laboratory where free potent high quality and disease free cassava stem will be produced using the tissue culture technology.

 Psaltry offer the following services to her outgrowers’ Farmers:

 Tractorization: PIL give support to the farmers in terms of land preparations by offering them tractors for both 1st and 2nd plough.
-PIL currently have 8 tractors, 6 ploughs, 2 harrows, one boom sprayer with planter and harvester in view for next planting season.
+PIL currently have 13 tractors, 10 ploughs, 3 harrows, 3 ridgers one boom sprayer with planter and harvester in view for next planting season.
 PIL have a team led by Mechanization/Agric Engineer; tractor technicians and operators dedicated for this purpose

 Provision of Inputs: Inputs such as chemicals (both systemic and contact herbicide), fertilizer, and stem cuttings are provided for the farmers in the outgrowers’ scheme.

-Linking them to bank for finance: PIL link farmers to bank in order to access loan to maintain their farm.
+Linking them to bank for finance: PIL link farmers to bank in order to access loan to maintain their farm, prominent among them is the linking of 252 farmers to the Central Bank of Nigeria anchor borrowers Scheme in 2016.
 This service is only provided to trusted and committed farmers.

 Trust:: An unbroken trust exists between PIL and her outgrowers’ farmers.
 This has been developed over the years and it has attracted many farmers to join in the largesse of the scheme.
 Farmers are carried along before major decisions are carried out and most of the policies of PIL are bottom-top approach i.e it emanates from them.